 - Lasts 3-6 months which is relatively shorter than other options available.

-And for someone vegan, that is a bad association because their profits often go toward making more animal products, and profiting off the exploitation of that industry.
+And for someone vegan, that’s a bad association to have because Nestlé’s profits often go toward making more animal products.
+If you’re a vegan, it’s something to be aware of.

-On a more positive light, this B12 is actually made from organic ingredients.
-It comes with 140 sprays per one bottle.
-If you take two sprays a day, it should last you three months which less than the supplements I’ve mentioned above.
+On a more positive note, this B12 supplement is made from organic ingredients.
+It comes with 140 sprays per bottle, so If you spray it two times a day, it should last you three months which makes it last longer than the supplements I’ve mentioned above.

-This being said, the product has a high amount of reviews (1000+) and most are quite positive.
+This being said, the product has a large number of reviews (1000+) and most are quite positive.